General Education Courses

 PHYS-332 Electronics, 4 cr.

 Laboratory and lecture covering both the basic structure of various electronic components, and their use and behavior in circuits.
 The course begins with linear elements, such as resistors, inductors, and capacitors, and proceeds through various semiconductor devices, diodes, transistors, and operational amplifiers, and culminates with the structure and use of logic circuits.
 Major emphasis is placed on laboratory work where the properties and interactions of various circuits are investigated.
-Lecture 2 hours, Lab 4 hours.
-Prereq.: PHYS-207L, or [PHYS-202 and PHYS-204].
+Lecture two hours; lab four hours.
+Prerequisite: PHYS-207L, or [PHYS-202 and PHYS-204].

 PHYS-336 Quantum Mechanics I, 3 cr.